-Accounts receivable are stated at a gross invoice amount less an allowance for credit losses.
+Accounts receivable are stated at a gross invoice amount less an allowance for credit losses as well as net of any discounts or other forms of variable consideration.
 We estimate allowance for credit losses by evaluating specific accounts where information indicates our customers may have an inability to meet financial obligations, such as customer payment history, credit worthiness and receivable amounts outstanding for an extended period beyond contractual terms.
 We use assumptions and judgment, based on the best available facts and circumstances, to record an allowance to reduce the receivable to the amount expected to be collected.
 These allowances are evaluated and adjusted as additional information is received.
-We had no allowance for credit losses as of June 30, 2022 and December 31, 2021.
+We had no allowance for credit losses as of September 30, 2022 and December 31, 2021.